Updated November 2017

 There is something I need to clear up right away… you know those great little digital ear thermometers?
 Well, guess what, those do NOT work on babies for… a long, long time.
 The reason is because their ears are too small to get an accurate reading (unless you are a trained professional and know how to do it right every time).

 The gold standard in pediatric temperature-taking is [sorry to say] the simple rectal thermometer.
-It’s the most accurate, tried and true way of taking a baby’s temperature.
+It’s the most accurate way of taking a baby’s temperature.
 I don’t like it either, people, but it works!

 For those about to email me and say, “But the nurse at the hospital said to never use a rectal thermometer because I might puncture my baby’s bowel…”